Often when you’re out there dating, it’s hard to know if you have attracted a frog or a prince.

 26. He handles his exes gently.

 A big bad red flag is lots of discussions about his “crazy exes.”
 If you feel like “wow, everyone he’s ever been with has been a mess” you need to be extremely cautious in proceeding with a relationship.
-While we all make mistakes in the relationship department, it is extremely unlikely that a healthy person would exclusively date crazies.
+While we all make mistakes in the relationship department, it is extremely unlikely that a healthy person would exclusively date people who were truly crazy.

 27. He is invested in your happiness.